yonatani94/ShieldSecure/README.md

-### A text encryption app that can hide a secret message inside an image.
+### A ShieldSecure application capable of concealing a hidden message within a picture.
-### The app can encrypt and decrept secret text messages that are hidden inside an image.
+### The app can encrypt and decrypt hidden text messages contained within images.

 Including:
 - Image encryption